Blazemeter/taurus/site/dat/docs/JMeter.md

         name: username2
         password: pass2
 ```
+Possible authorization params and their value are:
+* url: link to the resource you want to access
+* username & password: your credential
+* domain: non-standard parameter, can be used instead of url
+* realm: protected space
+* mechanism: digest (default) or kerberos.

-For implementation of that Taurus uses JMeter HTTP Authorization Manager
+For implementation of authorization Taurus uses JMeter HTTP Authorization Manager.

 ## User cookies
 Taurus allows you to set up some user cookies with follow syntax: